-The face value of our holdings in auction rate securities is \$37.5 million, of which \$20.6 million is currently classified as long-term available-for-sale investments and \$16.9 million is classified as short-term trading investments.
-The securities that are classified as short-term trading securities have been classified as such because the Company intends to exercise its put option to sell these securities to UBS in June of 2010 (see below).
+The face value of the Company's holdings in auction rate securities is \$29.1 million, of which \$20.5 million is currently classified as long-term available-for-sale investments and \$8.6 million is classified as short-term trading investments.
+The securities that are classified as short-term trading securities have been classified as such because the Company exercised its put option to sell these securities to UBS in June of 2010 (see below), and for which the sale was settled and the cash was received on July 1, 2010 following this exercise.
+These auction-rate securities were classified as short-term investments as of June 30, 2010, as it is the Company's policy is to account for the sale of such securities based on the settlement date as opposed to the trade date.
 These investments are accounted for in accordance with ASC 320-10, Investments - Debt and Equity Securities - Overall.

-The Company adopted the provisions of ASC 320-10-35 Investments - Debt and Equity Securities - Overall - Subsequent Measurement and ASC 320-10-50 Investments - Debt and Equity Securities - Overall - Disclosure, effective April 1, 2009 and used the guidelines therein to determine whether the impairment is temporary or other-than temporary.
-Temporary impairment charges are recorded in accumulated other comprehensive income (loss) within equity and have no impact on net income.
-Other-than-temporary impairment exists when the entity has the intent to sell the security or it will more likely than not be required to sell the security before anticipated recovery.
+The Company adopted the provisions of ASC 320-10-35 Investments - Debt and Equity Securities - Overall - Subsequent Measurement and ASC 320-10-50 Investments - Debt and Equity Securities - Overall - Disclosure, effective April 1, 2009 and used the guidelines therein to determine whether the impairment on its available-for-sale securities is temporary or other-than-temporary.
+Temporary impairment charges are recorded in accumulated other comprehensive income (loss) within stockholders' equity and have no impact on net income.
+Other-than-temporary impairment exists when the entity has the intent to sell the security or it will more likely than not be required to sell the security before anticipated recovery or it does not expect to recover the entire amortized cost basis of the security.
 Other-than-temporary impairment charges are recorded in other income (expense) in the Condensed Consolidated Statement of Operations.